varshan-4068/wsl-setup/README.md

     wsl --install -d <distroname>  # pick a distro from the above command and install it with this command

-Now after the installation is completed you should exit and reopen the terminal with wsl.exe command and follow the steps given below acoording to the distribution you have installed..
+Now after the installation is completed you should exit and reopen the terminal with wsl.exe command and follow the steps given below according to the distribution you have installed..

 <b> *Archlinux* </b>